 People working night shifts often have problems with sleep deprivation and disturbed circadian rhythms.
 This may result in elevated cortisol that makes it difficult to lose weight.
 This pathway is separate from the insulin pathway that is typical in most people.

-The time of day you eat probably matters, but only a little.
-Some advise eating in the morning, others at night, so there is little consensus.
-I think it is more important to try both and see which works best for you, both from your lifestyle perspective and weight loss.
+The time of day you eat likely matters to some degree.
+I think it is important to try eating at different times of the day and see which works best for you, both from your lifestyle perspective and weight loss.